-The Center for Partnership Studies provides the new stories and language needed to build a more just and sustainable society.
-As we move towards the partnership end of the domination/partnership social scale, and see a rise in gender equity in families, we find a dramatic shift in mindset toward differences.
+The Center for Partnership Systems provides the new stories and language needed to build a more just and sustainable society.
+As we move towards the Partnership end of the Domination/Partnership social scale, and see a rise in gender equity in families, we find a dramatic shift in mindset toward racial differences.
 We find relations of mutual respect and open-hearted efforts toward mutual understanding.
 We find decreases in violence, as violence is not needed to reinforce rigid social hierarchies.
 And, we find celebration of intersectionality – the multiple identities and histories which weave through each of us as individuals.

 Building a Multiracial Democracy and a Caring Economy Through Partnerism

 Partnership Next Generation: New COVID/Racial Justice High School Curriculum